 Taken off the streets as strays or stolen as pets from their homes: around 10 million dogs and cats in Southeast Asia face this fate every year.
 After they are captured, the dogs are kept in alarming conditions until slaughtered.

-In cooperation with our partners and the Swiss animal shelter Paradiesli, these five dogs symbolise hope to end the brutal dog and cat meat trade for good.
+In cooperation with our partners and the Swiss animal shelter Paradiesli, these five dogs symbolize hope to end the brutal dog and cat meat trade for good.

 Read more about why they came to Switzerland here.